#protein#roleofprotein

 Sportsmen require additional protein, depending on the intensity and duration of their exercise regime, as it helps in building and repairing muscles.
 However, vegetarian athletes with a low appetite may need protein supplements.

-Older adults, on the other hand, require more protein to maintain musculoskeletal health, especially as stem cells necessary for the body’s repair and healing processes are produced in the bone marrow.
+Older adults, on the other hand, require more protein to maintain musculoskeletal health (because their overall calorie consumption decreases with age.
+Therefore higher % of protein.), especially as stem cells necessary for the body’s repair and healing processes are produced in the bone marrow.
 Protein helps to keep bones healthy and strong.
 Therefore, older adults are advised to consume sufficient protein through diet or supplements.

 Ques: Is protein supplementation like whey protein healthy?
 Why?